btrbaka/btrbaka/readme.md

 - grades page including recent grades
 - full featured schedule page
 - no legal name in sight
-- PWA; add btrbaka on your homepage as an app!
+- PWA; add btrbaka on your homescreen as an app!
 - faster than b*kaláři

 planned: